 Morgan Lewis’s insurance recovery lawyers help clients manage their environmental liability by maximizing and preserving the value of their insurance assets.
 Often working in tandem with our colleagues in other practices, we assist companies at every critical step, from advising on the procurement of environmental insurance through to securing and protecting maximum recoveries when claims are filed.

-We prosecute, negotiate, and bring to trial major environmental insurance claims for many of the nation’s most prominent companies, often employing innovative fee arrangements to share the risk.
-Our attorneys are admitted to practice in a dozen key jurisdictions and have handled claims or adjudications in all 50 states and around the world.
+We prosecute, negotiate, and bring to trial major environmental insurance claims for many of the most prominent companies in the United States, often employing innovative fee arrangements to share the risk.
+Our lawyers are admitted to practice in a dozen key jurisdictions and have handled claims or adjudications in all U.S. states and around the world.
 That broad geographic reach gives us the ability to pursue actions in the jurisdiction most favorable to our clients, without undue delay. » more

 Agencies and Statutes